sweet-js/sweet-core/design.markdown

     bar (true) /foo/

-But this means that inside of a macro call we have to follow this context sensitivity for regex literals.
+This means that inside of a macro call we have to follow this context sensitivity for regex literals.
 So the following reasonable macro isn't allowed: